ryanlorica/processing-element/README.md

 ### Network-on-Chip
 #### Router
 Every module has a specialized router for I/O. The router each router has a configuration register that contains information for routing.
 For example, for to emulate the Eyeriss PE [3], the weight RF and activation RF output to the multiplier, the multiplier outputs to the adder, the adder outputs to the partial sum register and IO module, and the partial sum register outputs to the adder.
-This
+Pipelining is automatically facilitated through Decoupled (ready/valid) interfaces between each router and the entrance to the PE.
+Because of this, it takes a cycle for a router to accept a data input.
 #### Links
-Each of the links is equipped with a configurable register chain to facilitate pipelining.
-Every link may also vary in terms of width and bitwidth; *i.e.* it will be width * bitwidth wires wide.
-Link width and bitwidth is automatically set to match the module interfaces.
+The links between the routers are of configurable bit-widths and data representations, *e.g.* 8-bit signed int, 16-bit floating point, 64-bit floating point, *etc.* Each link is not configured directly, but is configured via a global "data path" configuration.

-### Register File
+### Register Files
 The register file is of configurable
 1. memory size,
-2. bitwidth,
+2. bit-width,
-3. write ports,
-4. and read ports.
-All read/write ports act simultaneously (how do we do half cycle r/w?), so it is up to addressing to avoid hazards.
+3. and data representation.

-### Adder
+### Adder Block
 The adder is slightly complicated; this is to enable both SIMD MACs and SIMD additions.
 It is of a configurable input width and bitwidth.
-It can also be configured to add in parallel, as a tree, or both.
+It can also be configured pre-synthesis to be able to add in parallel, as a tree, or both.
 For example, one configured to do both may have 256 input pairs, but based on a control signal, will either reduce groups of 16 to 16 outputs or simply add all 256 pairs in parallel.
 One configured as a 256:1 tree may simply always reduce 256 inputs to one output.

+### Multiplier Block
+The multiplier block is simply a collection of multipliers that operate in parallel.
+The amount of multipliers is set pre-synthesis.
+The multiplier implementation is also configurable. *E.g.* it can be a 2-cycle 16-bit floating point multiplier or a 1-cycle 8-bit integer multiplier.

+### Nonlinear Functional Unit
+Pre-synthesis configuration for the nonlinear unit consists of determining function sets and implementations.
+As of right now, it only supports ReLu for n-bit integers.

 ## References
 [1] J. Bachrach, H. Vo, B. Richards, Y. Lee, A. Waterman, R. Avizienis, J. Wawrzynek, K. Asanovic, "Chisel: Constructing Hardware in a Scala Embedded Language," in *Design Automation Conference*, 2012